EWPA Yellow Card Course (BL, SL & VL)

 Language, Literacy, and Numeracy Requirements

-Trainees need to be able to demonstrate the knowledge and skills required to work by themselves and as part of a team with some accountability of their own work areas in defined and routine tasks.
+In order to enrol into this EWPA Yellow Card Course, Trainees need to be able to demonstrate the knowledge and skills required to work by themselves and as part of a team with some accountability of their own work areas in defined and routine tasks.
 Applicants must have sufficient reading, writing, verbal communication and numeracy skills in English to enable them to safely complete tasks relating to EWP operation.
 Refer to the descriptions below.

 - Read and correctly interpret safe work method statements and EWP specifications